Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Details of numerical experiments

 \textbf{DPP sampling}.
-We use DPP samplers from the DPPy Python package \cite{GPBV19}.
-We found that the samplers from this package all produce error messages when tried on certain inputs, particularly when $k$ is large and $\mat{A}$ is nearly low-rank.
-The theoretically fastest \texttt{alpha} sampler cannot be used for our numerical comparisons since it gives error messages even when approximating the \textbf{Outliers} matrix with $k = 20$.
-For this reason, we produce \cref{fig:entries} using the \texttt{vfx} sampler introduced in \cite{DCV19}, and we produce \cref{fig:comparison} using the comparatively slow \texttt{GS} sampler which requires a full eigendecomposition of $\mat{A}$.
-In this work, all the DPP samplers generate exact samples from the $k$-DPP distribution \cref{eq:exact_dpp}; we did not carefully study inexact samplers based on MCMC \cite{AGR16}.
+We use the DPP samplers from the DPPy Python package \cite{GPBV19}.
+However, the samplers from this package all produce error messages when tried on certain inputs, particularly when $k$ is large and $\mat{A}$ is nearly low-rank.
+The theoretically fastest \texttt{alpha} sampler cannot be used for our numerical comparisons since it has error messages for both the \textbf{Smile} and \textbf{Spiral} examples.
+For this reason, we used the \texttt{vfx} sampler \cite{DCV19} when assessing the entry access cost of DPP sampling, and we produced \Cref{fig:comparison} using the comparatively slow \texttt{GS} sampler which requires a full eigendecomposition of $\mat{A}$.
+All these DPP samplers generate exact samples from the $k$-DPP distribution \eqref{eq:exact_dpp}; we did not test with inexact samplers based on MCMC \cite{AGR16}.

 \textbf{RLS sampling}.
 Several RLS sampling algorithms have been introduced in the literature, including recursive ridge leverage scores (RRLS) \cite{MM17}, SQUEAK \cite{CLV17}, and BLESS \cite{RCCR18}.
 The analysis and experiments in this paper are based on the RRLS algorithm \cite{MM17}, which is implemented in the \texttt{recursiveNystrom} method \cite{VMM19} for Python.
-For comparison, we have also implemented RLS sampling by directly forming the matrix $\mat{A} (\mat{A} + \lambda \Id)^{-1}$ and sampling $k$ indices without replacement using the normalized ridge leverage scores as probabilities.
+For comparison, we have also implemented RLS sampling by directly forming the matrix $\mat{A} (\mat{A} + \lambda \Id)^{-1}$ and sampling $k$ indices with probability weighted defined by the ridge leverage scores \eqref{eq:rls}.
 Even with the ridge leverage scores computed exactly in this way, the relative trace-norm error for the \textbf{Smile} example with $k = 100$ is still roughly $10^{-2}$, five orders of magnitude larger than the error due to \RPCholesky.
 This indicates that the poor performance of RLS on this example is not due to errors in the approximation of the ridge leverage scores.